Jiva Gosvami's Appearance Day

-[December 27, 2011 (in India), is the divine disappearance day of Srila Jiva Gosvami.
-In honor of this day, we are sending you this lecture given by Srila Narayana Gosvami Maharaja on his appearance day, September 1st, 2009:]
+[September 6, 2014 (in India), is the divine appearance day of Srila Jiva Gosvami.
+In honor of this day, we are sending you this lecture given by Srila Narayana Gosvami Maharaja:]

 Srila Jiva Gosvami’s father, Anupama, was the brother of Srila Rupa Gosvami and Srila Sanatana Gosvami.
 His exalted father and uncles were employed by the Muslim ruler, Srila Sanatana Gosvami as prime minister, Srila Rupa Gosvami as the private secretary, and Sri Anupama as treasurer.
 All three of them met Sri Caitanya Mahaprabhu when He came to Ramakeli, where they lived.